lumen-oss/lumen-oss.github.io/docs/tutorial/03-creating-a-project.md

 type = "builtin"
 ```

-The `rocks.toml` file describes instructions on how to build and ship your Lua code.
+The `lux.toml` file describes instructions on how to build and ship your Lua code.

 ## Checking our Progress